Homeless to Home: South Australia’s Homelessness Strategy 2009-2013

 The South Australian Homelessness Strategy 2009-2013, Homeless to Home, was launched on Friday 29 July 2011.
 The publication ‘Homeless to Home: South Australia’s Homelessness Strategy 2009 – 2013” can be accessed below:

-The publication and more detailed information about South Australia’s Homelessness Sector can be found via the South Australian Government homelessness services provider entry point.
+This publication and more detailed information about South Australia’s Homelessness Sector can be found via the South Australian Government website